MoonPoet/xaprb-src/content/about.md

   self-esteem.
 - **Methodologies**: I interpret traditions flexibly and I don't feel bound by the way things have always been done.
 I do not need external guidance or organizational structure to give me direction or standards; I set my own.
+I seek input from others, but I form opinions independently.
 I'll check if a process exists before I invent a new one.
 I have an ever-changing system for living and I think outside the box to find the best way to approach each individual situation.
 I live by the motto "strong opinions loosely held."

 Of these dimensions, the only one where I'm outside the norm is Intentional.
 You are unlikely to find me too extreme in my views, unless you are extremely